zinhlenelakhe/Room2-assessment/README.md

 # Room2-assessment
-Room2 members will be collaboratrs of this Repo
+Room2 members will be collaboraters of this Repo